MileHacker Logo

 Tourism Drive:

-Development of coastal attractions and infrastructure.
+Development from the coastal area attractions and public works.

 Future Outlook: